haeunY153/haeunY153/README.md

-- 👋 Hi, I’m @haeunY153
+- 👋 Hi, I’m Haeun Yim
+- 🚴‍♂️ I worked for +4 years in FMCG Industry as Ecommerce Specialist
 - 👀 I’m interested in E-Commerce trend, Data science and new ICT areas
-- 🌱 I’m currently learning Python, Tableau and statistics
+- 🌱 I’m currently learning how to deal with solving problems by not only Statistic Analysis, but also ML Algorithms by Python language
 - 📫 Logging daily what I learned

 <!---